MidasLee/KurumiShell/README_EN.md

 - Safari (latest version)
 - Edge (latest version)

-## Notes
+## Important Notes

 1. **Security Tips**: In production environment, please ensure to modify the default password and configure appropriate security policies
-2. **Resource Consumption**: SSH terminal and resource monitoring functions will consume a certain amount of server resources, please adjust the configuration according to actual conditions
+2. **Resource Consumption**: SSH terminal and resource monitoring functions will consume a certain amount of server resources; please adjust configuration according to actual conditions
 3. **Network Requirements**: WebSocket functionality requires network environment support
 4. **Database**: Database table structure will be automatically created when starting for the first time